 - 1. Admission to the Teacher Education program and candidacy status. - 2.
 Minimum of thirty-six (36) graduate hours applicable to the M.A.T. program. - 3.
-Cumulative graduate grade point average of 3.00 or above, with no more than two (2) "C" grades in their program of study. - 4.
+Cumulative graduate grade point average (GPA) of 3.00 or above, with no more than six (6) hours of "C" grades in their program of study. - 4.
 All coursework applicable to the M.A.T. program of study must be completed within six (6) years of graduation. - 5.
 Successful completion of the comprehensive examination.